 If you have health insurance, there’s a good chance your healthcare is provided by an HMO (Health Maintenance Organization), a PPO (Preferred Provider Organization) or a point-of-service plan that combines features of HMOs and PPOs.
 In every instance, you get a preferential rate for using your plan’s network doctors, healthcare providers and hospitals.
 In the case of an HMO, you must stay in-network and use your primary care physician for referrals to specialists.
 The concept is that you save money on premiums by allowing your insurer to manage your care with limited access to a limited selection of healthcare providers.
 That’s the trade-off.
 Fair enough.
-But, what if you want to or have to go out of network?
+But, what if you want to or have to go out of network coverage?
 When does it make sense?
 And when, if ever, can you get around the rules and in-network prices for out-of-network services?

 Your Plan Pays, Maybe, Scenarios